eggdropsoap/questworlds-fvtt/README.md

 Opportunities for automation remain.
 Things I would like to see later include, in no particular order:

 - guided character creation
-- automation of advancements
+- guided advancements
 - more automation of sources of bonuses and penalties in contests
-- automated gaining and spending Story Points and Experience Points
+- more automation for gaining and spending Story Points and Experience Points
-- built-in support for a table's choice of sequences
+- built-in support for a table's choice of Sequences
 - better support for groups using QuestWorlds with variant rules kept from earlier editions

 This list is also a guide to what QuestWorlds-FVTT doesn't yet do, or does only partially or manually.

+**NOTE that no font files are included in QuestWorlds-FVTT.** Rune support is included, but requires the GM to install their desired font files during world setup in the system settings panel provided.
+This is for simple copyright reasons: I do not have permission to distribute anyone's font files within QuestWorlds-FVTT.
+As a bonus, this means you can use your preferred fonts for runes.

-## A note on IP, credit due, and what QuestWorlds-FVTT isn't
+# A note on IP, credit due, and what QuestWorlds-FVTT isn't

 “QuestWorlds” is a trademark of Chaosium, Inc. and is used here according to the principle of nominative use, which permits the use in publishing of an otherwise-trademarked term for naming and identifying a game for the purpose of indicating compatibility.
 No challenge to the trademark is intended nor inherent in this project.
 Specifically, the name QuestWorlds used within QuestWorlds-FVTT is of nominative use only, and no claim to ownership is made or implied.
 The title of this project has been chosen for the Foundry community to identify what roleplaying game the system module supports when listed among other system modules.